 Vice President, W.F.
 Albright Institute of Archaeological Research, Jerusalem.

-Acting Director and Research Associate, Women's Studies in Religion Program, Harvard Divinity School.
+Acting Director, Women's Studies in Religion Program, Harvard Divinity School.
 Scholarly project and graduate seminar: “Ritual, Gender, and Space in the Jerusalem Temple, Ancient Synagogues, and Early Churches.”

 Director, Center for Teaching Excellence, Providence College.
 Direct campus-wide program focusing on linking research and teaching for faculty.